Baldur's Gate: Dark Alliance

-Baldur's Gate: Dark Alliance is a 2001 action role-playing/hack and slash video game developed by Snowblind Studios for the PlayStation 2 and the Xbox consoles.
-It was ported to GameCube by High Voltage Software, and to the Game Boy Advance by Magic Pockets.
-The game was published by Black Isle Studios, a division of Interplay Entertainment, and distributed by Vivendi Universal Games.
-The Game Boy Advance version was published by DSI Games.
-CD Projekt was developing a version for Microsoft Windows, but it was ultimately cancelled.
-In 2021, a 4K port of the game was released for the Xbox One, PlayStation 4, PlayStation 5, Xbox Series X/S, and Nintendo Switch.
-In December of the same year, a port for the PC was released.
+Baldur's Gate: Dark Alliance is a 2001 action role-playing video game developed by Snowblind Studios and published by Interplay Entertainment subsidiary Black Isle Studios for the PlayStation 2 and the Xbox consoles, with High Voltage Software handling the GameCube port and Magic Pockets developing the Game Boy Advance version.
+CD Projekt was developing a version for Microsoft Windows, which was ultimately cancelled.

 The game is set in the Forgotten Realms campaign setting of Dungeons & Dragons, and the gameplay is based on the rules of Dungeons & Dragons 3rd Edition, which were released in 2000.
 It is the first video game to implement the real time application of the new rules.
-It is also the first game in the Baldur's Gate series released on consoles as opposed to a PC and/or Mac.
+It is also the first game in the Baldur's Gate series released on consoles as opposed to just PC and Mac.

-Dark Alliance was well received on all four platforms, with the PlayStation 2 version going on to win the Academy of Interactive Arts & Sciences award for "Role-Playing Game of the Year" (2001).
-A sequel, Baldur's Gate: Dark Alliance II, was released in 2004 for PlayStation 2 and Xbox.
+Dark Alliance was well received on all four platforms, with the PlayStation 2 version going on to win the Academy of Interactive Arts & Sciences award for "Console Role-Playing Game of the Year" (2002).
+A sequel, Baldur's Gate: Dark Alliance II, was released in 2004 for non-Nintendo consoles.
 A third game was planned, but was cancelled early in development due to legal problems, and the closure of Black Isle Studios after Interplay went bankrupt.
+In 2021, a 4K port of Dark Alliance was released for the Xbox One, PlayStation 4, PlayStation 5, Xbox Series X/S, Nintendo Switch and PC, and in 2023, ports for iOS and Android mobile devices were released.